 Greater Victoria

-Katy is a registered clinical counsellor who offers counselling to children, youth, and families.
-Katy seeks adventure in the wilderness wherever she can find it, and values the rich narrative metaphors these experiences bring to add meaning to our lives.
-As an outdoors-person with values in Indigenous ways of knowing, cultural humility, and decolonized practices, Katy understands the importance of unique personal contexts and ongoing learning to better support her clients and community.
+Katy seeks adventure in the wilderness wherever she can find it and values the rich narrative metaphors these experiences bring to add meaning to our lives.
+As an outdoors-person who values Indigenous ways of knowing, cultural humility, and decolonized practices, Katy understands the importance of unique personal contexts and ongoing learning to better support her clients and community.
 With movement and play in mind, she also helps clients create space for reflection, expansion, and exploration of self.

 Teresa Winter (she/her) – RTC – Registered Therapeutic Counsellor